ibm-cloud-docs/codeengine/configmap-secret.md

 Create configmaps with the  {{site.data.keyword.codeengineshort}} CLI.
 {: shortdesc}

-There are multiple ways to populate a configmap.
-You can do it by specifying the key-value pairs directly on the command line, or you can point to a file.
+You can populate a configmap in several ways.
+You can populate it by specifying the key-value pairs directly on the command line, or you can point to a file.

-Before you begin:
+**Before you begin**
    * Set up your [{{site.data.keyword.codeengineshort}} CLI](/docs/codeengine?topic=codeengine-install-cli) environment.
    * [Create and work with a project](/docs/codeengine?topic=codeengine-manage-project).

-When creating (or updating) a configmap from a file, the format must be `--from-file FILE` or `--from-file KEY=FILE`.
-In {{site.data.keyword.codeengineshort}}, when using a file to specify configmap values, *all* of the contents within the file is the value for the key-value pair.
-When using the option format of `--from-file KEY=FILE` the `KEY` is name of the environment variable that is known to your job or app.
-When using the option format of `--fromfile FILE`, where `FILE` is the name of the environment variable that is known to your job or app.
+When you create (or update) a configmap from a file, the format must be `--from-file FILE` or `--from-file KEY=FILE`.
+In {{site.data.keyword.codeengineshort}}, when you use a file to specify configmap values, *all* of the contents within the file become the value for the key-value pair.
+When you use the option format of `--from-file KEY=FILE`, the `KEY` is name of the environment variable that is known to your job or app.
+When you use the option format of `--fromfile FILE`, `FILE` is the name of the environment variable that is known to your job or app.
 {: important}

 1. Create a configmap with the `configmap create` command in one of the following ways:

     * Create a configmap directly on the command line by using the `--from-literal` option.
-For example:
+For example,

         ```
         ibmcloud ce configmap create --name myliteralconfigmap --from-literal TARGET=yellow
         ```
         {: pre}

-    * Create a configmap by pointing to a file that contains the key-value pair using the `--from-file` option.
-For this example, let's use a file that is named `configmapcolors.txt` which contains the text `blue, green, red`.
+    * Create a configmap by pointing to a file that contains the key-value pair by using the `--from-file` option.
+For this example, let's use a file that is named `configmapcolors.txt`, which contains the text `blue, green, red`.
 The following example command uses the `--from-file KEY=FILE` format with the `configmap create` command:

         ```
         ibmcloud ce configmap create --name mycolorconfigmap --from-file TARGET=configmapcolors.txt
         ```
         {: pre}

-2. Now that configmaps are created, use the `configmap list` command to list all configmaps in your project or use the `configmap get` command to display details about a specific configmap.
-For example:
+2. Now that the configmap is created, use the `configmap list` command to list all configmaps in your project or use the `configmap get` command to display details about a specific configmap.
+For example,

     ```
     ibmcloud ce configmap get --name mycolorconfigmap